danielfvm/mental-ts/README.md

 It also allows for better integration in your IDE with proper intellisense.
 Documentation and example codes can directly be added to the type declarations.
 ![image](https://github.com/user-attachments/assets/0edaf67f-a9de-4d99-86e2-e23d1dbb845f)

+## How?
+This project uses [TypeScriptToLua](https://github.com/TypeScriptToLua/TypeScriptToLua) to generate lua code from typescript.
+The generated lua files together with any other valid asset file (images, audio, etc) will be bundled together to an addon.
+See [build.js](./build.js) for more details.

 ## Setup
 ### Linux